How to Maintain Car Tires: 3 Things You Can Do to Extend the Life of Your Tires

-One of the most critical car maintenance tasks is to check your car tires regularly.
-Here are some tips that will help you save money and extend the life of your tires.
+One of the most critical maintenance chores for cars is checking the tires regularly.
+You'll save money and extend the life of your tires.

 Check your tire pressure every month